cocoltre/cocoltre.github.io/communitylevel.md

 We also see that the distribution of subreddits across number of active users or number of posts is not exactly the same, which makes sense as 1 user can post several times in the same subreddit.
 {: .text-justify}

-Another key observation: regardless of the number or identity of active users, subreddits show very different burst ratios — the fraction of posts that triggered a burst.
+Another key observation: regardless of the number or identity of active users, subreddits show very different burst ratios (the fraction of posts that triggered a burst).
 The burst ratio allows us to compare communities fairly: it gives the same weight to a subreddit where 1 user made 4 posts and a subreddit where 1 user made just 1 post, focusing on overall subreddit activity rather than individual behavior.
 {: .text-justify}

 **Can the number of active users or the number of posts in a subreddit influence the probability that a post will trigger a burst?**